Sign in for exclusive products and special discounts.

 Do not begin the vocabulary text until you have finished teaching the eight parts of speech in the grammar text.
 Students will benefit from referring to vocabulary words as nouns, verbs, adjectives, etc. Once you have introduced the parts of speech in the grammar text, and you have begun to study the parts of the sentence, you can begin working with the vocabulary book.
 Each of the MCT vocabulary books is designed with several features that promote long-term vocabulary growth:

 - The vocabulary texts aim to introduce the life of the mind.
 What is most important is to establish an intellectual foundation about where English vocabulary comes from and how it is constructed of stems from the ancient world—primarily from Rome.
-The texts also concentrate on the affective dimension of vocabulary, teaching children to love words and the romance of their history, rather than to hate studying lists or doing tedious and demoralizing worksheets.
+The texts also concentrate on the affective dimension of vocabulary, teaching students to love words and the romance of their history, rather than to hate studying lists or doing tedious and demoralizing worksheets.
 Accordingly, these texts patiently establish the historical, cultural, and geographical background of English vocabulary.
 Building Language introduces this background, and the two Caesar’s English texts expand it exponentially.
 Both books contain extensive content about ancient Rome, and this content provides a multitude of opportunities for students to encounter the vocabulary.
 Despite their rich and abundant scope, the books have been designed for visual simplicity and beauty.

 - These books contain vocabulary content of exceptional power; they offer a program of quality, not quantity.
 The Caesar’s English texts focus not just on Latin stems but also on classic words.
 These words come from Michael’s research database on the vocabulary of the classics and have been selected carefully to prepare students for the vocabulary of serious literature.